 - Soft (thin) reeds – offer low resistance, are easier to play and are typically advised for beginners.
 Their sound is brighter.

 Strengths are ordered by numbers ranging from 1 to 5, 1 being the softest.

 In the clarinet world, the rule of thumb is that the harder the reed the better the sound…

-And although this can highly vary depending on factors such as the brand, the cut or the material, the truth is that you rarely see beginners playing on hard reeds, or professionals playing on soft reeds.
+And although this is highly variable depending on factors such as the brand, the cut or the material, the truth is that you rarely see BEGINNERS playing on hard reeds, or PROFESSIONALS playing on soft reeds.